The Knox event taxonomy.

 - multi_model_consensus_anchored

-Cross-check anchor when shadow vendors converge with the primary above the consensus threshold.
+Cross-check anchor when peer models converge with the primary above the consensus threshold.

 - divergence_detected